 The Japanese language is written in a writing system called “kanji-kana-majiri,” literary, “kanji-kana-mixed” where “kana” stands for hiragana and katakana.
 As the name suggests, it is a single writing system composed of hiragana, katakana, and kanji.
 If I am to explain what it means by “mixed,” I would say that it is essentially the same as how English mixes the uppercases, the lowercases, and the Arabic (a.k.a., numerals).
 There are certain rules (or conventions) on in what cases the uppercases, the lowercases and the Arabic are used.
 To say that Japanese has multiple writing systems because it uses multiple sets of characters is as false as saying that English has three writing systems because it is written in the uppercases, the lowercases, and the Arabic.

 In English, the uppercases are for the beginning of a sentence, the beginning of a proper nouns, emphasis, and so on.
 The numerals are substitutes for numerical words (one, two, three, four …) when the number is big, when calculations are involved, and so on.
 You could write everything in the lowercase letters if you want, but it is not considered as authentic or normal.
-It is just that following the conventions is not a legal obligations.

 The same thing can be said for Japanese.
 Kanji is for certain things, hiragana is for certain things, and katakana is for certain things.
 Those are conventions.
 You could write everything in hiragana if you want, but it is not normal, and is done only for educational purposes.
 For the detail of the conventions, it is a little bit more convoluted than English.